About the Commission of Inquiry

 A list of counselling and support services is available.

-Can I attend a public hearing?
+Can I view a public hearing?

 How long will the Commission of Inquiry run?

 The Commission began operations from 1 July 2025 and will provide a final report to the Queensland Government on 22 May 2026.
-Key updates, issues and discussion papers, and interim reports will be shared throughout the process.